mavlink/mavlink-devguide/en/guide/message_signing.md

 The rules for accepting these packets will be implementation specific, but could be based on a combination of a parameter setting, transport type, message type, (in)compatibility flags etc.

+> [!NOTE]
-> **Note** All packets that do not meet the system-specific unsigned packet acceptance rules must be rejected
+> All packets that do not meet the system-specific unsigned packet acceptance rules must be rejected
 > (otherwise there is no benefit gained from signing/authentication).

 Some suggestions for when to accept unsigned packets: